 Ultimately, water quality and watershed protection are the responsibility of the individuals and communities residing in the watershed.
 Forming a watershed organization, or watershed action group, in your community will help raise awareness of water issues and help foster action to improve water quality.
-To learn how to form a community organization, visit EPA's Watershed Information Network's (WIN) "How to Start a Watershed Team" Web site at http://www.epa.gov/owow/watershed/start.html.
+To learn how to form a community organization, visit EPA's "Introduction to Watershed Planning" at https://cfpub.epa.gov/watertrain/pdf/modules/introduction\to\watershed\planning.pdf.